Authors: Dr. Cesar Ducruet and Dr. Jean-Paul Rodrigue

 2. Indices at the Network Level

-Indices are more complex methods to represent the structural properties of a graph since they involve the comparison of a measure over another.
-Some indices take into account spatial features (distance, surface) as well as the level of activity (traffic), while others solely rest on the topological dimension of the network.
+Indices are more complex methods to represent the structural properties of a graph since they involve the comparison of one measure over another.
+Some indices consider spatial features (distance, surface) and the level of activity (traffic), while others solely rest on the topological dimension of the network.

 Cost.
 Represents the total length of the network measured in real transport distances where aij is the presence (1) or absence (0) of a link between i and j and lij the length of the link.
 This measure can also be calculated based on two other dimensions of the network; the Minimum Spanning Tree (MST) and the Greedy Triangulation (GT).
 The MST represents the shortest and/or lowest cost subtree of the network; it can be obtained by applying shortest path algorithms, the Kruskal algorithm, which allows finding the lowest cost route connecting all nodes in the network.
 The GT refers to the maximal connected planar graph keeping the same number of nodes than in the original network but adding all possible links without breaking its planarity.
 Such operations consider both the topology and the geography of the network, while comparing the latter with its optimal configurations.
 More efficient networks have relative costs near to 1, while less efficient networks are closer to 0.

 Detour Index.
 A measure of the efficiency of a transport network in terms of how well it overcomes distance or the friction of distance.
 The closer the detour index gets to 1, the more the network is spatially efficient.
 Networks having a detour index of 1 are rarely, if ever, seen and most networks would fit on an asymptotic curve getting close to 1, but never reaching it.
 For instance, the straight distance, D(S), between two nodes may be 40 km but the transport distance, D(T); real distance, is 50 km.
 The detour index is thus 0.8 (40 / 50).
-The complexity of the topography is often a good indicator of the level of detour.
+The complexity of the topography is often a good indicator of the level of detour since rugged areas are associated with higher detour indexes.

 In order to derive a measure of relative efficiency, the Detour Index Relative Efficiency is the ratio between the Detour Index calculated from the original network and the Detour Index calculated either from the MST (minimum spanning tree) or the GT (greedy triangulation).

 Network Density.
 Measures the territorial occupation of a transport network in terms of km of links (L) per square kilometers of surface (S).
-The higher it is, the more a network is developed.
+The higher it is, the more a network and an economy is developed.

 Pi Index.
 The relationship between the total length of the graph L(G) and the distance along its diameter D(d).
 It is labeled as Pi because of its similarity with the real Pi value, which is expressing the ratio between the circumference and the diameter of a circle.
 A high index shows a developed network.
 It is a measure of distance per units of diameter and an indicator of the shape of a network.